Maria Clara at Ibarra: Production

+Principal photography commenced in August 2022.
+Filming concluded on February 4, 2023.

 Costumes

 Over 200 costumes were created for the series, including the pañuelo and traje de mestiza.
 The costumes were designed by Janra Raroque, Roko Arceo and Mikaella Borinaga.
 According to Raroque, seventy percent of the series' preparation went into researching for the production design, which was supervised by Gino Gonzales, the author of the book Fashionable Filipinas.
 During the initial costume concept designing, they focused on historical accuracy, avoiding neon colors and traveling to Lumban and Bulacan to find piña fabric manufacturers and designers respectively.
 Due to the rarity of expert Filipino costume designers in pre-colonial and Spanish period costumes, the stylists faced difficulties in searching for those in menswear clothes and jewelries.
 The character Elias's kattukong or tabungaw was crafted by Ilocano hatter Teofilo Garcia; they also had to find craftsmen specializing in gold tamburin and repoussé.

 Each cast member had to wear multiple layers of clothing for their costumes - Trillo had to wear at least three layers.
 San Jose wore hair extensions to keep her hair styled up.
 The folds on Forteza's costumes change depending on the year, from the late 1860s to the early 1870s.
 San Jose and Forteza also learned the art of Abaniko for the series.